The Best Lake Had One Fisherman

 Three forces are reshaping B2B YouTube.
 The teams building now will capture the most value from all of them.

 AI-generated video is flooding the platform with noise.
 YouTube's algorithm is getting better at distinguishing depth from filler.
-B2B channels with genuine subject matter expertise — real humans explaining real problems — will see their relative advantage increase as AI slop saturates surface-level topics.
-Early retention data supports this: expert-led content holds 62% average view-through while AI-generated competitors drop below 30%.
+B2B channels with genuine subject matter expertise — real humans explaining real problems with specific, verifiable detail — will see their relative advantage increase as generic AI content saturates surface-level topics.
+The empty lake stays fishable longer when the bait that works requires actual expertise to create.

 The dark funnel is becoming measurable.
 YouTube's attribution tools, combined with CRM integrations and self-reported attribution surveys, are giving marketing teams the data they need to prove YouTube ROI in language their CFO accepts.
-The measurement prison that kept B2B teams away from YouTube is opening.
-The teams already inside will capture the most value as the doors swing wide.
+The measurement gap that kept B2B teams away from YouTube is narrowing.
+According to Wyzowl's 2025 State of Video Marketing report, 85% of video marketers say video has helped generate leads, and 83% say it directly increased sales.
+The teams already inside will capture the most value as measurement becomes standard.

 The System, Not the Channel